imhotep/MapKit/README.md

 Uses *Apple Maps* on iOS and *Google Maps v2* on Android

-Currently only works/tested on Android. iOS is currently outdated and DOES NOT WORK.
+Currently only works/tested on Android and iOS.

 ![Cordova Map 1](http://i.imgur.com/Mf6oeXal.png)